cafrias/go-playground/README.md

-# Algo Practice
+# Go Playground

-This is my playground where I practice algorithms, data structures, and Go.
+This is my playground where I practice algorithms, data structures, and small experiments in Go.